 I’ve tried a ton of jobs in my early 20’s, ranging from teaching English abroad, to freelancing as a graphic designer, illustrator, travel writer and proofreader.
 I even did a master’s degree in European-American studies with the intention of working for an NGO.

-I found my calling after landing a design internship at Nike at 26, and now at 29, I’m designing away at Google.
+I found my calling after designing at Nike at 26, and I’m currently at Google.
 Remember that your dreams are never out of reach.

 As fellow Canadian Wayne Gretzky famously said, “You miss 100% of the shots you don’t take.”